decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 ### DIDComm Encrypted Messages

-A **DIDComm encrypted message** is an encrypted [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) and hides its content from all but authorized recipients, discloses and proves the sender to exactly and only those recipients, and provides integrity guarantees.
+A **DIDComm encrypted message** is an encrypted [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01).
+It hides its content from all but authorized recipients, discloses and proves the sender to exactly and only those recipients, and provides integrity guarantees.
 It is important in privacy-preserving routing.
 It is what normally moves over network transports in DIDComm Messaging applications, and is the safest format for storing DIDComm Messaging data at rest.

 The [media type](https://tools.ietf.org/html/rfc6838) of a non-nested **DIDComm encrypted message** MUST be `application/didcomm-encrypted+json`.

 > Note: If future versions of this spec allow binary encodings, variations like `application/didcomm-encrypted+cbor` (see [CBOR RFC 7049, section 7.5](https://tools.ietf.org/html/rfc7049#section-7.5)), `application/didcomm-encrypted+msgpack`, or `application/didcomm-encrypted+protobuf` may become reasonable.
 In the future, specifications that encompass communications patterns other than messaging &mdash; DIDComm Multicast or DIDComm Streaming, for example &mdash; might use a suffix: `application/didcomm-encrypted-multicast` or similar.

-The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7516#section-4.1.11) of the JWE.
+The media type of the envelope SHOULD be set in the `typ` [property](https://tools.ietf.org/html/rfc7516#section-4.1.11) of the JWE.

 When persisted as a file or attached as a payload in other contexts, the file extension for **DIDComm encrypted messages** SHOULD be `dcem`, giving a globbing pattern of `*.dcem`; this SHOULD be read as "Star Dot D C E M" or as "D C E M" files.
 A possible icon for this file format depicts an envelope with binary overlay, protected by a lock ([svg](../collateral/dcem.svg) | [256x256](../collateral/dcem-256.png) | [128x128](../collateral/dcem-128.png) | [64x64](../collateral/dcem-64.png)):